2025 Endorsements | CFE PAC

 This year there are several special Congressional elections, state legislative races in New Jersey and Virginia, and municipal elections across the country.
 See what is on your ballot using the League of Women Voter's Vote411.

-Daniel Hernandez is running for Congress in Arizona’s 7th District.
-A special Democratic primary election will be held on July 15 to fill the seat left vacant by the death of Raul Grijalva.
-There are five candidates running in this primary.
+Daniel Hernandez ran for Congress in Arizona’s 7th District.
+In the special Democratic primary election on July 15, he earned 14% of the vote finishing 3rd of five candidates.
+This seat was vacant following the death of Raul Grijalva.
 Hernandez was a member of the Arizona State House (2017-2023) and prior to that a school board member.
 He is credited with saving the life of Congresswoman Gabby Giffords in the assassination attempt in 2011.
 Hernandez is nonreligious.

 Paul Chakalian is running for Congress in California’s 23rd District.
 This is an early endorsement for a 2026 contest to unseat Republican incumbent, Jay Obernolte, who won in 2024 with 60% of the vote.
 So far, there are four Democrats in this race.
 Chakalian is a small business owner, community advocate, and an agnostic.